-IMPORTANT: VOTER MUST HAVE A REASON TO VOTE DURING THIS TIME
+IMPORTANT: VOTER MUST HAVE A SPECIFIC EXCUSE TO VOTE DURING THIS TIME

-KRS 117.076(2)- Any voter who is qualified to vote on election day in the county of his or her residence may make application to cast an excused in-person absentee ballot during normal business hours during the six (6) business days immediately preceding the Thursday of no-excuse in-person absentee voting under subsection (1) of this section.
+KRS 117.076(2) - Any voter who is qualified to vote on Election Day in the county of his or her residence may make application to cast an excused in-person absentee ballot during normal business hours during the six (6) business days immediately preceding the Thursday of no-excuse in-person absentee voting.
 The voter who makes application under this subsection shall meet one (1) of the following requirements in order to cast his or her excused in-person absentee ballot:

-- 1. Is a resident of Kentucky who is a covered voter as defined in KRS 117A.010 (Military or Overseas Voter), who will be absent from the county of his or her residence on the day of an election and during the days of no-excuse in-person absentee voting. - 2.
-Has surgery, or whose spouse has surgery, scheduled that will require hospitalization on the day of an election and during the days of no-excuse in-person absentee voting. - 3.
-Temporarily resides outside the state but is still eligible to vote in this state and will be absent from the county of his or her residence on the day of an election and during the days of no-excuse in-person absentee voting. - 4.
-Is a resident of Kentucky who is a uniformed-service voter as defined in KRS 117A.010 confined to a military base on election day and during the days of no-excuse in-person absentee voting. - 5.
-Is in her last trimester of pregnancy and the voter completes the form that is prescribed by the State Board of Elections, which contains a sworn statement that the voter is in her last trimester of pregnancy at the time she wishes to vote. - 6.
-Has not been declared mentally disabled by a court of competent jurisdiction and, due to age, disability, or illness, is not able to appear at the polls on election day and during the days of no-excuse in-person absentee voting.
+- 1. Is a resident of Kentucky who is a covered voter as defined in KRS 117A.010 (Military or Overseas Voter), who will be absent from the county of his or her residence on the day of an election and during the days of no-excuse in-person absentee voting; - 2.
+Has surgery, or whose spouse has surgery, scheduled that will require hospitalization on the day of an election and during the days of no-excuse in-person absentee voting; - 3.
+Temporarily resides outside the state but is still eligible to vote in this state and will be absent from the county of his or her residence on the day of an election and during the days of no-excuse in-person absentee voting; - 4.
+Is a resident of Kentucky who is a uniformed-service voter as defined in KRS 117A.010 confined to a military base on Election Day and during the days of no-excuse in-person absentee voting; - 5.
+Is in her last trimester of pregnancy and the voter completes the form that is prescribed by the State Board of Elections, which contains a sworn statement that the voter is in her last trimester of pregnancy at the time she wishes to vote; - 6.
+Has not been declared mentally disabled by a court of competent jurisdiction and, due to age, disability, or illness, is not able to appear at the polls on Election Day and during the days of no-excuse in-person absentee voting;

-- 7. Is a student who temporarily resides outside the county of his or her residence and will be absent from the county of his or her residence on the day of an election and during the days of no-excuse in-person absentee voting. - 8.
+- 7. Is a student who temporarily resides outside the county of his or her residence and will be absent from the county of his or her residence on the day of an election and during the days of no-excuse in-person absentee voting; - 8.
 Any person employed in an occupation that is scheduled to work during all days and all hours, which shall include commute time, the polls are open on election day and during the days of no-excuse in-person absentee voting; or - 9.
-Any election officer tasked with election administration for the current election cycle
+Any election officer tasked with election administration for the current election cycle.

-Machines used for this type of voting will be used over the course of the six (6) day period.
-At the end of the day, power off the Scanner Machine that holds all voted ballots.
+Machines operated for this type of voting will be used over the course of the six (6) day period.
+At the end of each day, follow the instructions provided by your vendor and remember to power down the scanner machine that holds all of the voted ballots.
 REMEMBER DO NOT CLOSE THE POLLS ON THESE MACHINES AND PRINT RESULTS.
-The Clerk's Office or County Board of Elections will have you securely store these machines to be used on the following days.
-No results will be released until after 6:00PM on Election Night.
+The Clerk's Office or County Board of Elections will have you securely store these machines at the end of each night of voting.
+No election results will be released until after 6:00PM on Election Night.

-• Form SBE 79 should be verified and completed each day (SEE PAGE 16).
+Form SBE 79 should be verified and completed each day (SEE PAGE 16).
 Clerks may use other forms for accounting for these numbers and seals in addition to the SBE 79.